Labeled Random Finite Sets and the Bayes Multi-Target Tracking Filter: Introduction

 \section{Introduction}

-Multi-target filtering involves the on-line estimation of an unknown and time-varying number of targets and their individual states from a sequence of observations \cite{Bar88, Blackman, Mahler07}.
+Multi-target filtering involves the on-line estimation of an unknown and time-varying number of targets and their individual states from a sequence of observations \cite{Blackman, Mahler07, Bar88}.
 While the term multi-target filtering is often used interchangeably with multi-target tracking, there is a subtle difference.
-In multi-target tracking, we are also interested in the trajectories of the targets.
+In multi-target tracking we are also interested in the trajectories of the targets (indeed, real multi-target tracking systems require track labels).
 This work is concerned with a Bayesian multi-target filtering solution that also provides estimates of target trajectories, hence the name multi-target tracking filter.

 The key challenges in multi-target filtering/tracking include \emph{ detection uncertainty}, \emph{clutter}, and \emph{data association uncertainty}.
 To date, three major approaches to multi-target tracking/filtering have emerged as the main solution paradigms.
-These are, Multiple Hypotheses Tracking (MHT) \cite{Reid77}, \cite{Blackman}, Joint Probabilistic Data Association (JPDA) \cite{Bar88}, and Random Finite Set (RFS) \cite{Mahler07}.
+These are, Multiple Hypotheses Tracking (MHT), \cite{Reid77, Kurien90, Blackman, Mallick12}, Joint Probabilistic Data Association (JPDA) \cite{Blackman, Bar88}, and Random Finite Set (RFS) \cite{Mahler07}.

 The random finite set (RFS) approach provides an elegant Bayesian formulation of the multi-target filtering/tracking problem in which the collection of target states, referred to as the multi-target state, is treated as a finite set \cite{MahlerPHD2, Mahler07}.
 The rationale behind this representation traces back to a fundamental consideration in estimation theory--estimation error \cite{VVPS10}.
 This mathematical framework subsequently became a very popular multi-target estimation method with applications in sonar \cite{Clark07}, computer vision \cite{Pham07}, \cite {Maggio08}, \cite{Hosy12}, \cite{Hosy13}, field robotics \cite{Mullane11}, \cite{Zhang12}, \cite{Morat12}, \cite{Morat13}, \cite{Lee13} traffic monitoring \cite{Battis08}, \cite{Mila13}, \cite{Meissner13}, cell biology \cite{Juang09}, \cite{Hosy12}, \cite{Hamid13}, sensor network and distributed estimation \cite{Zhang11}, \cite{LeeYao12}, \cite{Battis13}, \cite{Uney13} etc.